-In the present study, water relations, antioxidant levels, C and N composition, as well as water-soluble metabolites and fatty acids of date palm leaves were analyzed in plant material from the experiment reported by Kruse et al. (2019).
-With these analyses, we examined the following hypotheses: (i) drought treatment results in elevated foliar antioxidants levels; (ii) compatible solutes including sugars, alcohols and amino acids accumulate in response to drought; (iii) fatty acid content, and hence membrane composition, is modified by drought to achieve greater abundances of unsaturated fatty acids in support of membrane integrity.
-We further hypothesized that (iv) compared wih winter climate, and (v) the altered metabolic profiles largely recover after re-watering under both winter and summer climate.
+In the present study, water relations, antioxidant levels, carbon and nitrogen composition, as well as water soluble metabolites and fatty acids of date palm leaves were analyzed in plant material from the experiment reported by Kruse et al. (2019).
+With these analyses, we examined the following hypotheses: (i) drought treatment results in elevated foliar antioxidants levels; (ii) compatible solutes including sugars, alcohols, and amino acids accumulate in response to drought; (iii) fatty acid contents and, hence, membrane composition is modified by drought to achieve greater abundances of unsaturated fatty acids in support of membrane integrity.
+We further hypothesized that (iv) compared to winter climate, effects of drought are more prominent in summer climate, and (v) the altered metabolic profiles largely recover after re-watering under both winter and summer climate.